 Slemmons sent out silver brochures announcing dates for the twenty-fifty anniversary of the Bronze in 1967.
-The Minneapolis Spokesman reported that it "will be held as usual at the Theodore Wirth Golf Course" and also, "as usual, there will be a women's flight and a junior golfer classification" in addition to the thirty-six-hole men's competition.
+The Spokesman reported that it "will be held as usual at the Theodore Wirth Golf Course" and also, "as usual, there will be a women's flight and a junior golfer classification" in addition to the thirty-six-hole men's competition.
 This proved to be the last year that the Bronze would be at Wirth, which was "rated one of the toughest to par in the area" and "has three of the longest par four holes in the state."
-107
+114

 By the late 1950s, more than half of the tournament's participants were over forty years old, the Spokesman reported, and Slemmons "decided to change from the Theodore Wirth Course where it has been 24 out of 25 years in recognition that the hills on that course were taking their toll on the older golfers."
-The 1968 tournament on July 27-28 found a new home at the Hiawatha Golf Course and drew 276 golfers from around the Midwest.
-The Spokesman described the tournament as "usually the biggest public sports and social event of the summer participated in by folks from all walks of life."
-Registration was at the Pick-Nicollet Hotel, where a cocktail party and dance were held on Saturday night.
-Similar arrangements were made for the twenty-seventh tournament in 1969, when a color television was one of the top prizes.
-Among the entrants in 1969 was newly elected Minneapolis mayor Charles Stenvig, "known as a good amateur golfer," who played again in 1971 and 1973.
-108
+The 1968 tournament on July 27-28 found a new home at the Hiawatha Golf Course, the adopted home of TCGC since 1952, and drew 276 golfers from around the Midwest.
+The Bronze tournament's first year at Hiawatha was a major success.
+The move breathed new life into the tournament and marked a new era in the tournament's history.
+Bob Shelton said that once event organizers experienced the event at Hiawatha, they never went back to Wirth.
+115